Ark Greenwich Free School and Ark Schools Governance Arrangements

 Kristen Hassler (SEND Link Governor)

 Kristen moved to the UK 14 years ago from the US where she studied SEN Education (SpLD/BESD) and Fine Art at university.
 She worked at a St Augustine’s CE High School in Westminster for 13 years as a SENCo/SEN Teacher.
-Wanting to learn about different aspects of education in the UK she became a governor at GFS and then the SENCo at Eton College, where she currently works.
+Wanting to learn about different aspects of education in the UK she became a governor at AGFS and then the SENCo at Eton College, where she currently works.
 She is passionate about the development of SEND in the UK and ensuring that all students in all areas of education are supported and empowered to progress in all areas of their lives.

 Simon Hurst (Safeguarding Link Governor)

 Simon become involved with Greenwich Free School in 2012 as a single father of twins who were among the first cohorts of students.
-He has run the Astronomy enrichment programme since 2013 giving the students opportunity's to do solar observation's and viewing the transit of mercury in 2016, He is also passionate about online safety and has worked hard with the safeguarding team at GFS to setup the school's SHARP and Securus system's which is making a very positive effect in increasing not only online safety but also increasing the whole of the stutents safeguarding both in and out of school which he is very proud of.
+He has run the Astronomy enrichment programme since 2013 giving the students opportunity's to do solar observation's and viewing the transit of mercury in 2016, He is also passionate about online safety and has worked hard with the safeguarding team at AGFS to setup the school's SHARP and Securus system's which is making a very positive effect in increasing not only online safety but also increasing the whole of the stutents safeguarding both in and out of school which he is very proud of.

 Ben Jasper (Finance Link Governor)